TheWorldAvatar/stack/stack-data-uploader/README.md

 > [!IMPORTANT]
 > Do **NOT** include `sources` or `targets` field in your [YARRRML rules](https://rml.io/yarrrml/).
 The loader will automatically populate these fields.

+> [!TIP]
+> Users can make use of the [default functions in RML Mapper](https://rml.io/docs/rmlmapper/default-functions/) as functions in their YARRRML rules.
+Please read the test `.yml` files if you require compliant samples.

 The data loader performs the following steps when uploading csv data and rules:

 1. YARRRML loading